darisusu/tp/docs/UserGuide.md

 ## Known Issues

 1. **Multiple screens:**
-   Moving FitBook to another monitor and reopening may cause it to appear off-screen.
+   Moving FitBook to another monitor and reopening may cause it to appear off-screen.<br>
    **Fix:** Delete `preferences.json` and relaunch.

 2. **Minimized Help window:**
-   Running `help` again will not reopen a minimized window.
+   Running `help` again will not reopen a minimized window.<br>
    **Fix:** Restore it manually from your taskbar.

 3. **Locale-specific date formats:**
-   If your system locale is not `en-SG`, date parsing errors may occur.
+   If your system locale is not `en-SG`, date parsing errors may occur.<br>
    **Fix:** Set your system locale to English (Singapore) or use the `yyyy-MM-dd` format.

 [↑ Back to top](#fitbook-user-guide)